univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Custom mappings
 """""""""""""""

-For custom mappings, see :ref:`ad-connection-custom-mappings` in :cite:t:`developer-reference`.
+For custom mappings, see :ref:`uv-dev-ref:ad-connection-custom-mappings` in :cite:t:`developer-reference`.

 .. _ad-connector-users: